Go Backpacking

 Paragliding

 The mountains above Medellin offer excellent views of the region, in addition to strong thermals, which are perfect for paragliding (parapente in Spanish).
+It's about a one-hour bus ride to reach the paragliding offices.

 Pablo Escobar Tour

-Pablo Escobar put Medellin on the global map for all the wrong reasons, namely building the world's largest cocaine cartel.
+Pablo Escobar put Medellin on the global map for all the wrong reasons, namely, building the world's largest cocaine cartel.

 Much to the city's chagrin, Pablo Escobar tours are in high demand.
 Organized tours to visit Pablo Escobar's grave and the location where Escobar was killed are now available.
+Please note that both sites can be easily visited independently.

 Christmas lights in Envigado